+Coronavirus: More than 1,000 cases are linked to Tablighi Jamaat event, says health ministry

-Coronavirus: China mourns for Covid-19 victims, US records 1,480 deaths – worst single-day toll ever
+China on Saturday mourned for its Covid-19 victims, while the US recorded 1,480 deaths – the worst single-day toll ever in the world.

-The number of coronavirus cases in India rose by 478, the highest in a single day, to 2,547 on Friday.
-The toll rose to 62.

-The health ministry on Friday said that the number of coronavirus cases rose by 478, the highest in a single day.
-The total number of Covid-19 cases has increased to 2,547, with 62 deaths.
+The health ministry on Saturday said that the number of coronavirus cases rose to 2,902, with 68 deaths.
+Of these, 2,650 Covid-19 cases are still active.
+It added that more than 1,000 cases are linked to last month’s Tablighi Jamaat event in Delhi.
+Around 22,000 Tablighi Jamaat workers and their contacts have been quarantined.

+The Centre released an advisory on Saturday asking people to wear homemade masks when they step out.
+It also banned the export of diagnostic kits with immediate effect.

-US President Donald Trump announced that all Americans are recommeded to wear masks when they go outside to help curb the spread of the coronavirus.
-His announcement came after the US registered 1,480 deaths – the worst single-day toll in the world since the pandemic began – in 24 hours.
+The US registered 1,480 deaths – the worst single-day toll in the world since the pandemic began – in 24 hourson Friday.
 The toll in the US in now 7,406.
-China, meanwhile, observed April 4 as a mourning day for coronavirus victims.
+China, meanwhile, observed Saturday as a mourning day for coronavirus victims.

 The national helpline number for the coronavirus is 011-23978046, and a toll-free number 1075.